duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 * The printer starts heating the hot-end and when the target temperature is reached, it extrudes 100 mm of filament.

-* Once the extrusion is finished (it takes around a minute), measures the filament remaining between the extruder and your mark:
+* Once the extrusion is finished (it takes around a minute), measure the filament remaining between the extruder and your mark:

 ![](assets/Extruder2.jpg)